Rakshit788/rakshit_topsis_102303921/README.md

 # rakshit_102303921

-**TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution)** implementation in Python for multi-criteria decision analysis.
+**Multi-Criteria Decision Analysis using TOPSIS** - A Python implementation for ranking alternatives based on proximity to the ideal solution.

-## Description
+## Overview

-TOPSIS is a multi-criteria decision analysis method that ranks alternatives based on their similarity to the ideal solution.
-This package provides a simple command-line tool to perform TOPSIS analysis on CSV data files.
+This package implements the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) methodology for evaluating and ranking multiple alternatives against several criteria.
+It provides an intuitive command-line interface for analyzing CSV-formatted datasets.

-## Installation
+## Setup

-Install the package using pip:
+Use pip to install the package:

 ```bash
 pip install rakshit_102303921
 ```

-## Usage
+## Getting Started

-After installation, you can use the `topsis` command from anywhere in your terminal:
+Once installed, execute the `topsis` command directly from your command line:

 ```bash
 topsis <InputDataFile> <Weights> <Impacts> <OutputResultFileName>
 ```

-### Parameters
+### Command Arguments

-- **InputDataFile**: Path to the input CSV file
+- **InputDataFile**: Location of your input CSV file
-- **Weights**: Comma-separated weights for each criterion (e.g., "1,1,1,2")
+- **Weights**: Criterion weights separated by commas (example: "1,1,1,2")
-- **Impacts**: Comma-separated impacts for each criterion ('+' for maximize, '-' for minimize)
+- **Impacts**: Criterion optimization directions separated by commas ('+' to maximize, '-' to minimize)
-- **OutputResultFileName**: Path for the output CSV file
+- **OutputResultFileName**: Destination path for the output CSV file

-### Example
+### Sample Command

 ```bash
 topsis data.csv "1,1,1,2" "+,+,-,+" result.csv
 ```

-This command:
+This execution:
-- Reads data from `data.csv`
+- Processes data from `data.csv`
-- Applies weights: 1, 1, 1, 2 to the four criteria
+- Assigns weights: 1, 1, 1, 2 across four criteria
-- Maximizes criteria 1, 2, 4 and minimizes criterion 3
+- Optimizes criteria 1, 2, 4 upward and criterion 3 downward
-- Saves results to `result.csv`
+- Writes output to `result.csv`

-## Input File Format
+## Data Structure Requirements

-The input CSV file must follow this structure:
+Your input CSV file should be organized as follows:

-- **First column**: Names of alternatives/options
+- **Column 1**: Alternative/option identifiers
-- **Remaining columns**: Numeric values for each criterion
+- **Subsequent columns**: Numerical criterion values
-- **Minimum**: 3 columns (1 name column + at least 2 criteria)
+- **Column requirement**: At least 3 columns (1 identifier + 2 or more criteria)

-### Example Input (`data.csv`)
+### Sample Input File (`data.csv`)

 ```csv
 Model,Price,Storage,Camera,Battery